publicdocs/uscode/assets/md/titles/usc24/us/usc/t24/ch10/schI/m__us_usc_t24_s420.md

         (4)

-         After the end of the three-year period beginning on the date of the death of a resident of a facility, the Administrator of the facility shall dispose of all property of the deceased resident that is not otherwise disposed of under this subsection, including personal effects such as decorations, medals, and citations to which a right has not been established under subsection (a) of this section.
+         After the end of the three-year period beginning on the date of the death of a resident of a facility, the Administrator of the facility shall dispose of all property of the deceased resident that is not otherwise disposed of under this subsection, including personal effects such as decorations, medals, and citations to which a right has not been established under subsection (a).
 Disposal may be made within the discretion of the Administrator by—

             (A) retaining such property or effects for the facility;